 Offer offline help with downloadable resources

 A cloud-based knowledge management system allows you to offer round-the-clock help to customers.
-While they can access the knowledgebase at anytime from any device to read help articles online, they can also download materials to read them offline at their convenience.
+While they can access the knowledgebase at any time from any device to read help articles online, they can also download materials to read them offline at their convenience.

-You can offer a multitude of downloadable help content in the form of training manuals, user guides and handbooks.
+You can offer a multitude of downloadable help content in the form of training manuals, user guides, and handbooks.
 Customers can also instantly convert a help article (step-by-step written tutorials with pictures) into a PDF and download it for later reference.
-As a result, they get the best of both worlds whether it be online help or offline support.
+As a result, they get the best of both worlds whether it be an online help or offline support.

 Offer multilingual help in minutes

 Almost nothing beats a knowledge solution when it comes to offering support to a global audience.
-The content in your knowledgebase can be instantly translated into 60+ languages, with no extra effort at your end, which make it easy to offer help to customers no matter where they are located.
+The content in your knowledge base can be instantly translated into 60+ languages, with no extra effort at your end, which make it easy to offer help to customers no matter where they are located.

-This comes as a boon, when you are faced with a resource crunch.
+This comes as a boon when you are faced with a resource crunch.
 While having agents in every country offering support in the native language in the ideal for most companies, you can offer the same quality of support at the fraction of the cost, using a knowledge solution.

 Drive sales and improve conversion rates

 Generally, assumed as a support tool, the use of a knowledge base as a sales tool is often overlooked.
-The truth is in fact the other way round, as the knowledgebase is an outstanding sales conversion tool.
+The truth is, in fact, the other way round, as the knowledgebase is an outstanding sales conversion tool.

-For instance, let’s say that you have an ecommerce website and you want to improve the conversion rates.
-A simple way to do this is by using context sensitive help in the form of tool tips.
+For instance, let’s say that you have an e-commerce website and you want to improve the conversion rates.
+A simple way to do this is by using context-sensitive help in the form of tool tips.
 The tooltips can be placed during key transactions such as when users are placing the order or are on the checkout page.

-Tooltips offer customers quick answers to their questions, which could be about invoicing, delivery charges, money back guarantee and the like.
+Tooltips offer customers quick answers to their questions, which could be about invoicing, delivery charges, money back guarantees and the like.
 It works much the same as reassuring advice that agents give to customers during live transactions.
 With their questions are instantly answered, customers are more likely to complete a transaction.